 Our kids love the Junior Ranger program and we recommend the experience to all parents visiting Canyonlands with kids.

-Which is Better: Canyonlands or Arches
+Which is Better: Arches or Canyonlands with Kids?

 Arches and Canyonlands National Parks couldn’t be more different despite their close proximity.
 Where Arches offers impressive arches with easy walking distances, Canyonlands hiking trails gives hikers incredible panoramic views.

-Where to Stay Near Canyonlands National Park
+Places to Stay Near Canyonlands National Park with Kids

 Since we planned to visit Arches and Canyonlands National Parks, the best place to stay near Canyonlands for us was Moab, UT.

-We stayed at the Moab Rim RV Campark, which is located just outside of town but only a few minutes’ drive from town center.
+We stayed at the Moab Rim RV Campark, which is located just outside of Moab but only a few minutes’ drive from town center.
 The campsites were small-ish, but there was still enough room for our enormous family-sized tent.

 The one thing that set this campground apart from the rest is the service – I was only half-joking when I said, “The last time I had service this good was at the Four Seasons!”.
-The staff at the campground went far beyond the call of duty when it came to making sure we had everything we needed.
+The staff at this Moab campground went far beyond the call of duty when it came to making sure we had everything we needed.

 What to Pack for Hiking in Canyonlands with Kids